thoratou/sbs-sphinx-doc/tutorial/helloworld.rst

 Component creation
 ------------------

-In the previous part, we saw all needed information to create the basic *Hello world* example.
+In the previous part, you saw all needed information to create the basic *Hello world* example.
 SBS provides a simple target to create this basic component : :ref:`create-component <target-create-component>`.
 It can simply be used as follow :